-Guacamole has as many variations as Pesto.
-I have included a basic recipe, which is amazingly simple and delicious, plus some variations to experiment with.
+You can vary guacamole in a plethora of ways, so each of your batches is different.
+It has as many variations as Pesto.
+I have included a basic recipe, which is beautifully simple and delicious, plus some variations to experiment with.
 At the moment (May) in Australia, very large avocados are in season, plentiful and (relatively) cheap.
-I also like to add a dash or two of smoked tabasco sauce after blending.

 |Basic Recipe||2 ripe medium avocados or 1 very large one||juice of 1 lemon|